C-Vane/AI-Boothcamp-Homeworks/Week-03/README.md

 3. Temperature: 0.7
 4. Max Tokens: 290

-> **_PROMPT 1:_** You are a professional storyteller who has been hired to write a short story for a new anthology.
+> **_PROMPT 1:_ Initial Prompt** You are a professional storyteller who has been hired to write a short story for a new anthology.
 The story should be captivating, imaginative, and thought-provoking.
 It should explore a variety of themes and genres.
 Each story should be unique and memorable, with compelling characters and unexpected plot twists.

-> **_PROMPT 2:_ Story** Generate a ${state.genre} story in a ${state.tone} tone starring ${state.characters.join(", ")}.
+> **_PROMPT 2:_ Story Generation** Generate a ${state.genre} story in a ${state.tone} tone starring ${state.characters.join(", ")}.
 Keep story under 100 words.
 (Variables: Genre, Tone, Characters)

 > **_PROMPT 3:_ Character Summary** Provide the name of each character in the story, followed by their role in the story.